-Paul Clenaghan is Community and Partnerships Manager for Mental Health Services in the area of Sydney stretching from Redfern to Bankstown.
-As a qualified psychiatric nurse, he holds a Masters in Nursing and a Post Graduate Diploma in Nursing Management.
+Paul is Community and Partnership manager in Sydney Local Health District.
+As a qualified nurse for over 33 years he holds a Masters in Nursing and a Post Graduate Diploma in Nursing Management.
 He has a long record of service to people experiencing psychosocial disadvantage, their care and support.